-Achilles tendonitis is a condition in which the tendon attached to the back of the heel becomes inflamed, irritated and sore.
-This may manifest as pain in the back of the calf.
-Typically, however, it usually appears as pain around the back side of the heel bone, which feels like a sharp pulling or throbbing in the tendon.
-Most patients will also experience localized swelling and, sometimes, warmth.
-Diagnosis can be confirmed using in-office digital radiography and high-definition musculoskeletal ultrasound.
+Achilles tendon pain is often caused by Achilles tendonitis – a condition in which the tendon attached to the back of the heel becomes inflamed, irritated and sore.
+The pain – which feels like a sharp pulling or throbbing in the tendon – may manifest in the back of the calf but is typically experienced around the back side of the heel bone.
+Most people will also experience localized swelling and, sometimes, warmth.
+Diagnosis can be confirmed in our office using digital radiography and a high-definition musculoskeletal ultrasound.

 Anyone experiencing pain at the back of the heel should be evaluated as soon as possible to limit the chances of further damage to the Achilles tendon.
 Delays in treatment can increase the probability of chronic damage and possible rupture of the tendon.